eslint/eslint/docs/src/extend/custom-rule-tutorial.md

 This tutorial also assumes that you have a basic understanding of ESLint and ESLint rules.

-## The Custom Rule You Make
+## The Custom Rule

-The custom rule that you make in this tutorial requires that all `const` variables named `foo` are assigned the string `"bar"`.
+The custom rule  in this tutorial requires that all `const` variables named `foo` are assigned the string `"bar"`.
 The rule is defined in the file `foo-bar.js`.
 The rule also suggests replacing any other value assigned to `const foo` with `"bar"`.

 You can run the custom rule on a file to report and fix any problems.